The Value of Being a Christian

 by Terry Broome

 Since the founding of our nation, people from all over the world have looked longingly to America, the land of freedom and opportunity.
 They realize the value of being an American.
 While there are some who now dispute this, by and large, we are still overwhelmed with the numbers of immigrants who come to these shores annually.
-These are individuals who for the most part want an opportunity: who want to spend their lives in some valuable endeavor.
+Many of these are individuals who want an opportunity: who want to spend their lives in some valuable endeavor.

 Just why should a person want to become a Christian?
-Certainly one need only look at the consequences of sin in this world to realize that we need deliverance from them.
+Certainly, one need only look at the consequences of sin in the world to realize that we need deliverance from this presence.
 The Apostle Paul affirms that this happens through one person and one only: “For as by one man’s disobedience many were made sinners, so by one man’s obedience many will be made righteous” (Romans 5:19).
-In 2 Corinthians 5:21 we are reminded that God “… made Him to be sin for us who knew no sin; that we might be the righteousness of God in Him.”
+In 2 Corinthians 5:21 we are reminded that God “…made Him to be sin for us who knew no sin; that we might be the righteousness of God in Him.”

 In addition to the joy of release from sin and its consequences is the wonderful joy of spending one’s life as a child of God.
 “The Spirit itself beareth witness with our spirit that we are children of God: and if children, then heirs; heirs of God, and joint heirs with Christ; if so be that we suffer with him, that we may be also glorified together” (Romans 8:16-17).
 What better way for one to spend their life than living as a child of God and bearing glory to God through all that we do and say.

 Dear reader, living for Jesus is the only way to live that brings with it any hope in the world to come.
 We buy insurance policies to protect loved ones in the event of our death.
 What sort of insurance do you have that will protect your soul for eternity?
 God has promised, and He’s faithful in His word, “I will remember their sins no more” (Hebrews 5:12).

 The author can be reached for comments at 256.574.2489.